Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 2 tbsp fish oil

-✦ Add after cooling
+✦ Add per serving after cooling

 💊